yogya-ch/Design-analysis-and-algorithms/README.md

   arbitrary length.
 The given  header file "intal.h" declares the functionalities the library is expected to provide except that there is no definition of the "intal" itself.
 That is left to the implementation file, which should declare the structure of the intal along with defining the functionalities declared in intal.h.
-Don't modify intal.h, all of your contribution must be limited to one file; intal.c.
-When you submit the intal.c, we are going to compile it with intal.h and a client file of our own to test the functionalities.

   Client treats an intal (an integer of arbitrary length) as an object pointed by a pointer "void*".
   An intal can be created by intal_create() by providing a char string of a nonnegative integer provide